 Staying calm under pressure reduces the likelihood of making mistakes.
 During any stressful situation, negativity only increases your stress levels, and when processing payroll, being stressed is far from ideal.

-This can be a high-pressure role; not only do you need to perform accurate calculations while meeting performance standards, but you’re also against the clock to get those payments processed quickly.
+This can be a high-pressure role.
+Not only do you need to perform accurate calculations while meeting performance standards, but you’re also against the clock to get those payments processed quickly.
 As such, you must be able to remain cool, calm and collected under pressure.

-6. Organisational skills
+6. Organizational skills

 7. Time management skills